Meet our Doctors

 Dr. Kube wants to keep you involved in your patient that comes to VNAP.
 You will be kept up to date on consultations, treatment plans and hospitalized cases via emails, phone calls, faxes or letters.
 Please don’t hesitate to reach out if you haven’t received information or if you have any questions.
 Please inform her on your referral form which way you prefer to be contacted.

 Cona Anwer, DVM, DACVIM

-Dr. Anwer is a board certified veterinary neurologist/neurosurgeon, who is now seeing new patients!
+Dr. Anwer is a board certified veterinary neurologist/neurosurgeon.

 A Massachusetts native, Dr. Cona Anwer completed her DVM with thesis at Tufts University where she earned the Award for Excellence in Feline Medicine.
 Dr. Anwer went on to complete a one-year medical and surgical rotating internship at the University of Pennsylvania, a one-year neurology/neurosurgery internship at the Veterinary Specialty Hospital of San Diego, and a three-year neurology/neurosurgery residency at the University of California, Davis.
 In 2013 she became board-certified by the American College of Veterinary Internal Medicine Specialty of Neurology and obtained her Certificate of Neurosurgery Training.
 After living and working in California for over 10 years she is very excited to return to her home state!

 Dr. Anwer treats both dogs and cats but she has a strong passion for feline medicine.
 She feels cats are often underdiagnosed and misdiagnosed because they try their best to hide their problems whenever they visit their veterinarian.
 By spending extra time observing them and with the help of videos from home she can gain a better understanding of where their problem may lie and the best way to get a diagnosis.